 The WinKIT team which is one of the Yumekobo projects has been participating in the RoboCup Middle-Size League (MSL) since 1999.
 The team has experienced a lot, especially, robot vision and self-localization.
 Finally, it showed some good results in MSL.
 After that, the Yumekobo project decided to participate in the Humanoid League.

-The team name, SItiK, comes from "Stand Impact" and our university name, "KIT".
-"Stand Impact" is the coinage that means the following; the first means that clashes with each member's identities, and the second means that gives big impacts like anyone are stand up or stop to walk.
+The team name, SitiK, comes from "Stand impact" and our university name, "KIT".
+"Stand impact" is the coinage that means the following: the first means that clashes with each member's identities, and the second means that gives big impacts like anyone are stand up or stop to walk.

 RoboCup Japan Open 2007 was our first participation, when our team name was "demura.net".
 The vision system was developed based on our MSL team.
 The vision system needs high performance computer, thus the robot equipped a tiny laptop computer, VAIO type U, as a main processing system.

-The performance of the robot improved compared with the robot in 2007, because we improved a vision system, a walking control, and a motion control every day.
-As the result, we achieved the third place in the Japan Open 2008.
-Therefore, we aim to win the first round robin games of RoboCup 2009 in Graz.
+The performance of the robot improved compared with the robot in 2009, because we improved a vision system, a walking control, a motion control, a network system, a behavioral selection and hardware every day.
+As the result, we achieved the third place in the Japan Open 2009.
+Therefore, we aim to win the first round robin games of RoboCup 2010 in Singapore.